 Has a generic version of FML been approved?

 An Authorized Generic version of FML has been approved.
 An Authorized Generic is a prescription drug that is produced by a brand company under a New Drug Application (NDA) and marketed as a generic under a private label.
-It is identical to the branded product in appearance, and unlike a generic, the Authorized Generic has exactly the same inactive ingredients.
+It is identical to the branded product in appearance and has exactly the same inactive ingredients.

 List of authorized generic versions:

 - fluorometholone OPHTHALMIC SOLUTION/ DROPS 1 mg/mL

 Note: Fraudulent online pharmacies may attempt to sell an illegal generic version of FML.
 These medications may be counterfeit and potentially unsafe.
 If you purchase medications online, be sure you are buying from a reputable and valid online pharmacy.
 Ask your health care provider for advice if you are unsure about the online purchase of any medication.

 See also: Generic Drug FAQ.

 More about FML (fluorometholone ophthalmic)